deadlyvipers/dojo_rules/introduction.md

-Hello, My Name is Kayla
+Hello, My Name is Kayla.
+My favorite path on CodeSchool is the JavaScript path.